Working From Home? 7 Rules for Deducting Your Home Office for Taxes

 4. You don’t need a separate room.

 There needs to be a clear division between your home office space and your personal space.
-That doesn’t mean you have to have an entire room that you use as an office to take the deduction, though.
+That doesn’t mean you have to have an entire room that you use as an office to take the work-from-home tax deduction, though.
 Suppose you have a desk area in that extra bedroom.
 You can still claim a portion of the room as long as there’s a marker between your office space and the rest of the room.

 An easy way to separate your home office from your personal space, courtesy of TurboTax Intuit: Mark it with duct tape.